arvindagg/LangGraph-Multi-Agent/README.md

     return "Weather data not available for this city."

 tools = [perform_calculation, get_stock_news, get_weather] # Add your new tool here
-2. Create a New Agent
-An agent encapsulates specific logic, potentially using an LLM and/or tools.

-Create a new file in agents/: E.g., agents/new_agent.py.

-Define the agent function: It must accept state: AgentState and return AgentState (or dict compatible with AgentState).

-Implement agent logic:

-Simple Agent: If it doesn't need an LLM or tools, just process the messages in state and add new AIMessage or HumanMessage to the list.

-LLM-Powered Agent: Import llm_agent from llms.ollama_llms.
-Use llm_agent.invoke(messages) to get an LLM response.

-Tool-Calling Agent: Follow the pattern in calculator_agent.py or stock_news_agent.py.
+2. Create a New AgentAn agent encapsulates specific logic, potentially using an LLM and/or tools.Create a new file in agents/: E.g., agents/new_agent.py.Define the agent function: It must accept state: AgentState and return AgentState (or dict compatible with AgentState).Implement agent logic:Simple Agent: If it doesn't need an LLM or tools, just process the messages in state and add new AIMessage or HumanMessage to the list.LLM-Powered Agent: Import llm_agent from llms.ollama_llms.
+Use llm_agent.invoke(messages) to get an LLM response.Tool-Calling Agent: Follow the pattern in calculator_agent.py or stock_news_agent.py.
 The LLM will suggest tool calls, which you then manually execute and add the ToolMessage results back to the state.
-Remember to import the specific tool(s) if you're executing them directly.
+Remember to import the specific tool(s) if you're executing them directly.Example agents/weather_agent.py:from state import AgentState from llms.ollama_llms import llm_agent from tools.tools import get_weather # Import the specific tool from langchain_core.messages import HumanMessage, ToolMessage, AIMessage

-Example agents/weather_agent.py:

-Python

-from state import AgentState
-from llms.ollama_llms import llm_agent
-from tools.tools import get_weather # Import the specific tool
-from langchain_core.messages import HumanMessage, ToolMessage, AIMessage